-The tour start with visit to most popular places in Paro including the most famous Tiger Nest followed by five days beautiful trek and ending up with beautiful sightseeing in Punakha and Thimpu.
-The trek goes to High Altitude and is moderately strenuous passing through some beautiful high altitude lakes and come across diverse flora as you pass through the ridge and great view of the Himalayas.
+The tour starts with visit to most popular places in Paro including the most famous Tiger Nest followed by five days beautiful trek and ending up with beautiful sightseeing in Punakha and Thimpu.
+The trek goes to High Altitude and is moderately strenuous passing through some beautiful high-altitude lakes and come across diverse flora as you pass through the ridge and great view of the Himalayas.

 The flight into Paro, Druk Air, is a befitting introduction to the spectacular beauty of the country.
 In clear weather, magnificent views of the world’s highest peaks, give way to the lush green Paro valley as you land.
 Your guide will greet you on arrival, and then drive you the short distance to the hotel.

 After Lunch, visit Ta Dzong (built in1656 and renovated in 1968), an ancient watchtower, which now houses the National Museum.
 Below the museum is the Paro Rimpung Dzong (literally meaning “Heap of Jewels”, built in 1646 by Shabdrung Ngawang Namgyal, the centre of civil and religious authority in this valley.
 Dinner and overnight.Height: 2280m